changeworld/azure-docs.pl-pl/articles/azure-monitor/insights/container-insights-optout.md

     }
     ```

-2. Zapisz ten plik jako **OptOutTemplate.
-JSON** w folderze lokalnym.
+2. Save this file as **OptOutTemplate.json** to a local folder.

-3. Wklej następującą składnię JSON do pliku:
+3. Paste the following JSON syntax into your file:

     ```json
     {